vigetlabs/microcosm/docs/recipes/hydrating-state.md

 ## Resetting state

-The `reset` method wipes away an existing repo's state, falling back to its initial state where keys haven't been provided:
+The `reset` method wipes away an existing repo's state, replacing it with new data.
+Where domain keys are unspecified, values are replaced with the result of `getInitialState`:

 ```javascript
 import Microcosm from 'microcosm'